 The Pulse Polio Campaign took under the National Immunisation Day in which more than 42,000 children were given polio drops.
-The National Immunisation Day or NID was launched by President of India Pranab Mukherjee in 2017 to give polio drops to children aged below five years at a function held at Rashtrapati Bhavan, New Delhi.
+The National Immunisation Day or NID was launched by President of India Pranab Mukherjee in 2017 to provide polio drops to children aged below five years at a function held at Rashtrapati Bhavan, New Delhi.

 To administer polio drops to childrenHealth Department has set up 460 booths across the city, and deploying about 13 teams in the transit points.